srivathsan6699/srivathsan6699/README.md

-- 👋 Hi, I’m @srivathsan6699
+- 👋 Hi, I’m @srivathsan
 - 👀 I’m interested in artificial intelligence and machine learning
-- 💞️ I’m looking to collaborate on Ai projects
+- 💞️ I’m looking to collaborate on ML projects
-- 📫 Contact me on srivathsan6699@gmail.com
+- 📫 Contact me on srivathsan882@gmail.com

 <!---
 srivathsan6699/srivathsan6699 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.